Member Update February 2021

 Share

-The Conservation Council of South Australia (Conservation SA) welcomes the opportunity to make a submission on the proposal to amend the NSW Border Rivers Water Sharing Plan (WSP) to include floodplain harvesting.
-Read more
+The Conservation Council of South Australia welcomes the opportunity to contribute a submission on the Northern Water Supply Business Case.

 Share